-This is the website privacy notice of Zone V Limited
+This is the website and app privacy notice of Zone V Limited

 Personal data, or personal information, means any information about an individual from which that person can be identified.
-You can find out more about personal data from the Information Commissioners Office.
+Personal data does not include data where the identity has been removed (anonymous data).

-We may collect, use, store and transfer different kinds of personal data about you which we have grouped together follows
+We may collect, use, store and transfer different kinds of personal data about you or your dependants which we have grouped together as follows:

-Where we need to collect your personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with goods or services).
-In this case, we may have to cancel a product or service you have with us but we will notify you if this is the case at the time.
+Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with our services).
+In this case, we may have to cancel the service you have with us but we will notify you if this is the case at the time.

 We use different methods to collect data from and about you including through: